CodeForBoulder/upswyng/README.md

 -  **`rmv/`** : identifies a branch that *removes* a feature.
 -  **`exp/`** : identifies a branch that *experiments* with creating a new feature without plans of implementation.

-For example, if you wanted to create a branch that update the way a service was displayed, you could name the branch **`updt/service-display`**.
+For example, if you wanted to create a branch that update the way a service was displayed which is described in issue 36, you could name the branch **`updt/service-display-#36`**.

 ### 3. Create a Pull Request (PR)